Redo Your Estate Planning and Your Trust(s) Before You Remarry

 The Benefits of a Trust in a Second Marriage

-If you are getting remarried, you obviously want to celebrate, but it is also important to focus on less exciting matters like redoing your estate plan and seriously considering the creation of a trust.
-You may have created an estate plan during your first marriage, but this time it will probably be more complicated–especially if you have children from your first marriage, more assets, or both.
-The following are some pointers for ensuring your interests are taken care of when you remarry:
+If you are getting remarried, you obviously want to celebrate, but it is also important to focus on some things that are less exciting like redoing your estate plan and seriously considering the creation of a trust.
+You may have created an estate plan during your first marriage, but now it will be more complicated–especially if you have children from your first marriage, more assets, or both.
+The following discussion includes some pointers for ensuring your interests are protected when you remarry:

 - Consult an elder law or estate planning attorney.
 Even if you don’t have a lot of assets, you should consult an attorney, especially if you have children.
 You will definitely need to update your will.
 You may also need to update or create other estate planning documents such as a durable power of attorney and a health care proxy.
 If you have significant assets, a prenuptial agreement may be appropriate.
 In addition, the attorney can help you decide if a trust is necessary to protect your children’s interests.

 - Change your beneficiaries.
-You may want to change the beneficiaries on your life insurance policy, annuity, and/or retirement plan.
+You may want to change the beneficiaries on your life insurance policy, annuity, and/or retirement plan(s).
 If you are divorced, however, you may not be able to change some of the beneficiaries.
-Bring your divorce decree with you to the attorney so he or she can make sure you do not violate the decree.
+Bring your divorce decree with you to the attorney so he or she can make sure you do not violate the property settlement agreement.
 If you can’t change your beneficiaries, you may want to buy additional life insurance or retirement plans that will include your new spouse.